 An ECPHRF JOG handicap of 200s/mi. is mapped to an initial time-on-time handicap of 1000s/mi. — boats new to the fleet should read the Monday-night Handicapping Synopsis ▼ document.

-Competitors are required to register a week in advance of receiving their initial handicap.
-Although boats can join the fleet at any time, online registration is needed to have results posted.
-Please fill in the online registration form and make note of any special circumstances that would influence your handicap.
+Please fill in the online registration form.
+Although boats can join the fleet at any time, online registration is needed to have results recorded.
+New boats are required to register a week in advance of receiving their initial handicap; when registering make note of any special circumstances that would influence your handicap.

 Any competitor may be called upon to perform RC duties, dates of which will be published well in advance.
 Comprehensive RC instructions will be available in the on-water kit and ashore from the SPSC web site.

-The racing area shall be centred at Mark O, 1.4 miles due magnetic north from outside the Pike Creek channel on Lake St. Clair.
-Marks are 0.65 nautical miles from the centre mark and arrayed in a regular octagon with mark 8 pinned to magnetic north (using magnetic variation of 7.69ºW).
+The racing area shall be centred at a point 42º20.945'N 82º51.096'W, one and a half nautical miles at 354º magnetic from outside the Pike Creek channel on Lake St. Clair.
+Marks are thee quarters of a nautical mile from the centre point and arrayed in a regular octagon with mark 8 pinned to magnetic north (using magnetic variation of 7.66ºW).